Why Can't We Switch to Using More Renewable Energy Sources?

 - Some geographic limitations: Wind energy can only be harnessed in areas that get a lot of wind.
-Wind farms are most often seen on the tops of hills or offshore, but consistently high-speed winds can’t be guaranteed, even in these areas.
-Hydroelectric dams and wave turbines can only be built in specific areas, and current solar panels can only harness energy when placed in strong direct sunlight.
+Wind farms are most often seen on the tops of hills or offshore, but consistent high-speed winds can’t be guaranteed, even in these areas.
+Hydroelectric dams and wave turbines can only be built in specific areas, and current solar panels can only harness energy when placed in direct sunlight.

 - Biomass is still harmful: Biomass requires a significant amount of vegetation waste in order to be viable, rendering it nearly impossible to generate energy from in dry countries with large desert areas.
-Burning our trash to generate energy obviously helps reduce landfill waste, but still releases harmful gases.
+Burning our trash to generate energy obviously helps reduce landfill waste but still releases harmful gases.

 - It’s not easy to store renewable energy: Fossil fuels are harmful to the environment and will eventually run out, but they can cater to the demand for a consistent energy supply.
 Fossil fuels can also be stored to generate electricity at a later date, whereas renewable energy sources require large batteries to save any additional electricity they produce.